 Table confetti is a lovely way to add colour and interest to your wedding reception tables.
 As table confetti is not thrown outside, it doesn’t have to be biodegradable and so metallic, paper, wooden confetti or silk petals are more often used indoors and can look very pretty scattered.
-The beauty of silk petals is they can be used to complement almost any colour scheme, and even two-tone petals are available in a variety of flower petal styles including rose, cherry blossom and hydrangea.
-Table confetti also comes in the shape of words and phrases and in gorgeous bold and irredscant metallic ranges to catch the light.
+The beauty of these is they can be used to complement almost any colour scheme, and with silk petals, even two-tone petals are available in a variety of flower petal styles including rose, cherry blossom and hydrangea.
+Table confetti also comes in the shape of words and phrases, with printed messages, and in gorgeous bold and irredscant metallic ranges to catch the light.
 You could even ask your caterers to gather up the table confetti after the wedding breakfast as a keepsake to be reused at future anniversary or Christmas dinners.